 - Noticing changes in your ability to hear or see as well as you used to

 - Having a slower sexual response

-- Worrying about health or financial issues
+- Worrying about financial issues

-- Losing touch with coworkers and friends
+- Losing touch with co-workers and friends

 - Feeling like your days lack focus without the routine of work